caiomsouza/MicrosoftCustomVisionAIWorkshop/README.md

-# microsoft-image-detection-mobile-app
+# Social Distance Image Detector Workshop
-Image Detection Mobile App using Microsoft Customvision.ai (AI/ML) and Microsoft PowerApps
+This workshop explains how to use Microsoft AI to detect Social Distance using Microsoft Customvision.ai (AI/ML) and Microsoft PowerApps.
+This is not production ready.

+# What is Social Distance?

+# Ideas

+# What is Microsoft Custom Vision.ai?